impratikjaiswal/asn1Play/CONTRIBUTING.md

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

+## Discussions

 For any questions, support, or ideas, etc.
 [please create a GitHub discussion](https://github.com/impratikjaiswal/asn1Play/discussions/new/choose).

+## Feature requests

+Feature requests are welcome.
+But take a moment to find out whether your idea fits with the scope and aims of the project.
+It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
+Please provide as much detail and context as possible.

+If you've an idea in mind, [please submit a feature request](https://github.com/impratikjaiswal/asn1Play/discussions/new?category=ideas).

+Your ideas and suggestions are always welcome!

 ## Bug reports